philhawksworth/sagns.org/src/site/faq.md

 A. Anyone who is elderly, unwell, lonely, disabled or facing a crisis and living in the St Albans district.

 #### Q. How do I contact you to request help?
-A. Ring our Helpline (01727) 830 713 between 9am and 1pm any day of the year.
+A. Ring our Helpline {{ values.phone }} between 9am and 1pm any day of the year.
 You will be put through to our Duty Officer.

 #### Q. How much do you charge?
 A. We do not ‘charge’ those that use the Scheme but the drivers carry a collection box in their cars and we ask clients to make a donation as we are entirely dependent on voluntary contributions.